 I married the love of my life at 19 and he was a Army soldier we lived very poorly on a soldiers income.
 We even ate vegetable soup for an entire month aggghhhh took many years to eat it again.
 I have 2 grown children with 3 grandchildren.
 (They are the joys of my life) In our early years of married life I began sculpting tiny miniatures and people kept asking to buy the things I made so I began selling my miniatures and ornaments of all kinds.
 I even did the craft show circuit for many years.
 In 2000 my mother died of cancer and I was her primary caregiver till the end and I then made the decision to drop out of all shows that year to care for my mother.
 I stopped creating for a short time as the loss of my mother was devastating to me.
 She was a talented woodworker and we created together so losing her was like losing a big part of me.
 The one thing she said to me and I am trying to this day live up too is don't wait to do the things you want to do or think you will do when you retire because we are never promised tomorrow and you may not be able to do them.
 I can remember her and my older brother begging me to go to Art school, but I wouldn't listen as I knew we were poor and no money to go.
 I decided when she passed away I wanted to do something with meaning in life and I knew I always loved caring for others.
 I worked for many years as a CNA in a nursing home.
 It was there I began creating again.
 I thought I was helping others and little did they know they were helping me heal enough to begin creating once again.
-I stated a program in our personal care area of our nursing home and began making Art with the elderly.
+I started a program in our personal care area of our nursing home and began making Art with the elderly.
 It got to the point everyday when I walked in they wanted to know what are we going to do today.
 We poured concrete, painted, sculpted, etc...
 I found my joy again.
 The one moment I will never forget is when a 90 something farmer man said to me " I never thought I would be sitting here with a bunch of ladies at 90 something making and painting bunnies but I am having the time of my life".
 To this day it is now a mandatory program that I began, that the CNAs have to do a program with the residents.
 WOW see how things come full circle.
 Art is the joy to ones soul even when you think all is lost or gone.
 I found a way to share my joy with others.

 Teaching how did I begin?
 I was taking items I created over to Meadowbrooke gourds to sell and I was ask if I would consider teaching.
 Well, my very outgoing husband answered for me and said yes.
 I can still remember the panic feeling and my heart pounding and I was so mad at him.
-Let's just say when we got in the car I could have killed him I said you know how backward I can be.
+Let's just say when we got in the car I could have killed him.
+I said you know how backward I can be.
 I can never stand up in front of others and teach.
 He is my biggest cheerleader and motivator.
 He's like ,but you have so much to offer and you would be so good at it blahh blahh blahhh lol.
 I pulled up my big girl panties and thought what's the worst that can happen I pass out??
 Yes I was a basket case at first but as the class progressed and everyone was so nice I found OMG I love this.
 I am sharing what I love to do and others are enjoying it.
 It was then I began teaching monthly classes and the classes were booking full.
 I taught for a few years there and I am so grateful to Meadowbrooke for that opportunity.
 I then later opened my own small studio to begin teaching sculpting and am so humbled by how far people have traveled to take classes with me.
 It is my desire to share what I love and the joys in creating and you just never know who may need it the way I did when I was younger and if for just one moment I can give that to someone else then I can say my life has been complete.
 That is why I continue to share and teach what I love to do!!
-My journey is still going and last fall I traveled to HOOT convention in Ohio with my good friends Jane and Amy and I was so overwhelmed by the support and kindness given to me by the art community saying Thank You is simply not enough.
+My journey is still going and in the fall of 2017 I traveled to HOOT convention in Ohio and I was so overwhelmed by the support and kindness given to me by the art community saying Thank You is simply not enough.
 I came home from HOOT and gave my notice to quit my day job as a CNA to per sue ART full time.
 I 'm not sure how long it will last, but I am enjoying the journey because we never do really know how much time we have.
 I would never have dreamed from my earlier beginnings, I would later in life say I am a published artist in books (Now on shelves in Hobby Lobby), magazines and a creator for bird feeders in the Philly Zoo and many others.
 WOW is all I can say and I am humbled!
 I hope my mom sees me living my dreams.